 Car Loan Calculator

 Whilst every effort has been made in building the car loan calculator tool, I am not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of the calculator tools and information derived from the web site.
-This car loan calculator is here purely as a service to you, please use it at your own risk.
+This tool is here purely as a service to you, please use it at your own risk.

 The calculations given by the car loan calculator tool are only a guide.
 Please speak to an independent financial advisor for professional guidance.
 Read the full disclaimer.

 What is the car loan calculator?

 This calculator helps you fully work out the costs associated with purchasing a car/auto on credit.
 Once you have entered the amount, the interest rate and the period of the loan, the calculator will produce some important figures, allowing you to assess the loan.

 The first key figure given to you will be the total cost for the car loan, including all of the interest.
 You will then be presented with the regular payments and the total interest that you stand to pay.